Award-winning Poet & Teacher

 "[Hoagland's poems] grapple with selfhood and manhood, but they also consider the mysteries of the national identity—how the social and the personal mutually impinge." —Steven Cramer

-Tony Hoagland is the author of four volumes of poetry Unincorporated Persons in the Late Honda Dynasty (2010); Sweet Ruin, winner of the Brittingham Prize in Poetry; Donkey Gospel, winner of the James Laughlin Award of The Academy of American Poets; and What Narcissism Means to Me, as well as a collection of essays about poetry, Real Sofistakashun, all by Graywolf Press.
+Tony Hoagland is the author of four volumes of poetry Unincorporated Persons in the Late Honda Dynasty (2010); Sweet Ruin, winner of the Brittingham Prize in Poetry; Donkey Gospel, winner of the James Laughlin Award of The Academy of American Poets; and What Narcissism Means to Me, as well as two collections of essays about poetry, Real Sofistakashun and Twenty Poems That Could Save America, all by Graywolf Press.
 His poems and critical essays have appeared widely in journals and anthologies such as American Poetry Review, Harvard Review, and Ploughshares.

 NYT review of Unincorporated Persons in the Late Honda Dynasty